 Baldemar Lopez was born and raised in Elgin and attended U-46 schools.
 He graduated from Elgin Community College with an Associate’s Degree where he served as a Student Trustee.
 He received his Bachelor of Arts degree from the University of Illinois (Chicago), a law degree from the University of Denver Law School and a Certificate of Entrepreneurship from City Colleges of Chicago.
 Baldemar practices immigration and employment law and is a partner in the firm of Lopez & Sanchez.
 He has a decade of government experience stretching from his early career at the Mexican American Legal Defense and Educational Fund (MALDEF) to his tenure in Governor Pat Quinn’s office on the legislative affairs team as Assistant Chief of Staff and Legislative Counsel.
 He is a Member of the Vista Health Clinic Advisory Board and Farmworker Landscaper Advocacy Project Board.
 Baldemar is married and has two daughters and a Chihuahua named Coco.

 Rosamaria “Rose” Martinez is an Elgin native, graduate of Elgin High School and east-side resident.
-Councilwoman Martinez is a former U.S. Army sergeant and retired postal worker who is currently employed in the transportation department in School District U-46.
+Councilwoman Martinez is a former U.S. Army sergeant and School District U-46 employee as well as a retired postal worker.
 She is a past commander for American Legion Post 57 and served on both the Honor and Color Guard.
 She is also a member of VFW Post 1307 and former assistant athletic director at St. Joseph Catholic School in Elgin.

 A Michigan native who has called Elgin home since 1999, Tish Powell has over 16 years of management level experience in local government, including 7 years with the City of Kalamazoo, Michigan and over 9 years with the City of Elgin.
 Her educational background includes a Bachelor's Degree in Government from the University of Notre Dame and a Master's Degree in Public Administration from Northern Illinois University.
 Some of her previous and current civic involvement activities include College Green Homeowners Association-Board President; City of Elgin Sustainable City Master Plan Committee-Recycling and Waste Management Workgroup Chairperson; U-46 School District Citizens Advisory Council-Representative; City of Elgin Dr. Martin Luther King, Jr. Holiday Committee; Progressive Baptist Church–Member; and Elgin Proud and Beautiful - Board Member.